RKO Keith's Theater (Flushing, Queens): Further deterioration

 At the start of 1989, two sets of bronze doors were stolen from the theater along with their frames, and Rotondi requested a thorough inspection after realizing that someone had penetrated the wooden barrier surrounding the theater.
 Preservationist Richard McTighe and Huang decided that a gate should be erected to separate the landmarked interior from the rest of the site.
 Meanwhile, Huang had stopped paying taxes on the theater after being forced to stop work there.
 By October 1989, he owed $161,000 in taxes to the city and was in danger of losing the RKO Keith's.
-Huang said he would not sell the theater, despite its rundown condition.
+Huang said he would not sell the theater even though it was rundown.
 Huang requested the city government's permission to redevelop the site into an office building in February 1990 but withdrew his application shortly afterwards.
 Huang indicated the next month that he wanted to sell the theater.
 Local residents started a petition to preserve the theater, which garnered 3,500 signatures.
 A fire was set inside the empty theater that July.
 Though local media accused Huang of wrongdoing, Huang denied the accusations against him.